 Daughters of the American Revolution Patriot Index Durrett, Jean, et. al. Robertson County, Tennessee, Cemetery Records.
 East Tennessee Historical Society.
 First Families of Tennessee: A Register of Early Settlers and Their Present-Day Descendants.
 Hatcher, Patricia.
 Abstracts of Graves of Revolution- ary Patriots, Vol. 2.
 Pioneer Heritage Press, Dallas, 1988.
 Poole, Gregory.
 Robertson County, Tennessee 1802-1930 Obituaries and Death Records.
 Land Yacht Press,1999.
 Titus, William P. Picturesque Clarksville, Past and Present.
 Nabu Press, 2014. (reprint of book published before 1923)

 Samuel McKeown and his wife (name unknown) were also from County Antrim in Ireland.
 They arrived in Charleston, South Carolina, in 1767, on the ship Earl of Donegal.
-In Fairfield County, South Carolina, on Little River, Samuel built and ran a grist mill or corn mill, which was burned by Tories during the war.
-An alternate account says that the Tories were attempting to rob the mill (see letter below).
+On Little River, Fairfield County, South Carolina, Samuel built and ran a grist mill or corn mill, which was burned by Tories during the war.
+An alternate account says that the Tories were attempting to rob the mill (see source below).
 There were at least six children, of whom sons Samuel (Long Sam), Moses, Robert, and John Jackson and daughter Mary were born in South Carolina.
 It is believed son Hugh was born in Ireland.
 The McKeowns are difficult to research because several McKeown families, all related, lived in the same area, and it was not uncommon for cousins to marry.

 Sources for Samuel McKeown